phillipclapham/neuroweaver/README.md

    - Be precise in your instructions
    - Avoid ambiguity
    - Neuroweaver application: The framework's emphasis on clear communication (Point 1 in the Neuroweaver Prompt) aligns with this principle

+     ### Adjusting Expertise Levels:
+     For tasks requiring varying levels of expertise, you can dynamically shift the depth of AI responses using the E1-E5 scale.
+     - E1: Basic, surface-level explanation for novices.
+     - E3: Intermediate level for those with some background knowledge.
+     - E5: Deep expertise for experts in the field.

+     **Example Prompt:** "Expert Mode: Quantum Computing, E5: Explain the implications of quantum entanglement for cryptography."

 2. **Contextual Priming**
    - Provide relevant background information